top of page

 Romaji: Arukitsukare tatazumu to / ukande kuru furusato no machi

-Cultural Nuance: "When I stop, worn out from walking, the warm scenery of my hometown comes to mind."
+Cultural Nuance: "When I stop, completely exhausted from walking, the warm scenery of my hometown floats into my mind."

 4. 丘をまく 坂の道 そんな僕を 叱っている